Do you know the signs, exploits, or attacks that could bring down your organization’s systems?

 - If there is a link to a website with an account portal for logging in, don’t just trust that it looks like a portal you’ve used before.
 Check the URL address to see if there is https or http.
 If it is http, you are in trouble.
 The biggest signifier of a “look-alike” site is that it won’t be secured (you won’t see the “s”) – it is much harder to fake a website if you have to secure it.

-- See a Microsoft Word attachment?
+- See a Microsoft Word or Excel attachment?
 Don’t open it until you know where it’s from.
-Hackers can put scripts into Word documents that will execute programs and open your computer to attacks.
+Hackers can put scripts into common Microsoft documents that will execute programs and open your computer to attacks.

-We all know how annoying pop ups are.
+We all know how annoying pop-ups are.
 But that is not the only way you will see cyber attackers use online marketing tools for their own ends.
-From 2015 to 2016, the number of malvertising ads doubled.
+In 2018, malware doubled in Google Play thanks to click-fraud ads.

-Regardless of which way malvertising shows up, there are a number of steps you can take to prevent it from tricking you:
+Regardless of which way malvertising shows up, there are several steps you can take to prevent it from tricking you:

 - Make sure you are using antivirus software – even if you are on a Mac!